-10 See also: equal opportunities via the realisation of human rights - assistance in decision-making, iFamZ September 2011, page 269.
+See also: equal opportunities via the realisation of human rights - assistance in decision-making, iFamZ September 2011, page 269.

-With regard to the latter issue, it should be noted that criticism of a system is not automatically criticism of individual persons, and that questions asked about practical problems are necessarily based on individual cases which, insofar as they are negative, do not have to be generally understood as - personal and unobjective - criticism of all persons of a certain grouping.
+problems are necessarily based on individual cases which, insofar as they are negative, do not have to be generally understood as - personal and unobjective - criticism of all persons of a certain grouping.
 In spite of all good intentions the inherent tension of the guardianship institute cannot be easily resolved.

 Moreover, the pressure which is exerted upon persons with disabilities in a performance-orientated society which strives to achieve homogeneity is also considerable: the expectations made of them on the part of society are - unconsciously - moulded by norms which are directed towards an ostensible 'normalisation'.
-In the tension, which is thus created, relying on third persons and thus heteronomy is structurally unavoidable in many cases.14
+In the tension, which is thus created, relying on third persons and thus heteronomy is structurally unavoidable in many cases.

 The warning issued by a self-advocate at the public meeting should be taken to heart: "People should deal with this issue (guardianship) in a sensible way".
-15